102 Not Out: Soundtrack

 The music of the film has been composed by Salim–Sulaiman, Amitabh Bachchan and Rohan-Vinayak while the lyrics were written by Hiral Brahmbhatt, Saumya Joshi, Amitabh Bhattacharya and Kaifi Azmi.
 The songs featured in the film are sung by Arijit Singh, Armaan Malik, Sonu Nigam, Amitabh Bachchan, Rishi Kapoor and Hiral Brahmabhatt.
 George Joseph has composed the background music for this film.
 The first song of the film, Bachche Ki Jaan which is sung by Singh was released on 10 April 2018.
 The second song of the film, Badumbaaa which is sung by Bachchan and Kapoor was released on 18 April 2018.
 The music album was released on 30 April 2018 by Saregama Music.
 Vipin Nair of The Hindu gave the soundtrack 3.5/5 stating that Salim-Sulaiman delivered "their best work in a very long time".

-Makeup
+Production

 The make-up for Amitabh Bachchan and Rishi Kapoor is done by makeup and prosthetic artist Preetisheel Singh.
 Considering the fact that both the actors have to play their characters that are more than their actual age, a lot of prosthetics and makeup were used to make them look like their respective character's age.
 Bollywood Hungama echoes, "The review would be incomplete without the mention of Preetisheel Singh's makeup, hair and prosthetic.
 She gives a great look to both the veteran actors which also turns out to be the film's USP."